jidehen/Basic-Java-GUI/README.md

 # Basic-Java-GUI
-Template for a basic GUI using JavaFX
+Template for a basic GUI using JavaFX (includes comments throughout code)